 A Bipartisan Panel and Open Discussion

-On Thursday, March 24, 2016 the Aspen Institute’s Energy and Environment Program and Colorado State University’s Center for the New Energy Economy held a special public panel discussion to explore the politics of clean energy and climate action in the presidential election year.
-Specifically, can Republicans, Democrats, and Independents find common ground on the role of federal government on these issues?
+The Aspen Institute Energy and Environment Program and Colorado State University’s Center for the New Energy Economy hosted a special public panel discussion to explore the politics of clean energy and climate action in this presidential election year.
+Specifically, can Republicans, Democrats and Independents find common ground on the role of the federal government on these issues?
 If so, what are the most promising areas for bipartisan agreement?
-The bipartisan panel was moderated by Walter Isaacson, President and CEO of the Aspen Institute, and featured: Bob Inglis, former Member of Congress (SC); Bill Ritter, Jr., former Governor (CO); Theodore Roosevelt IV, Managing Director, Barclays Capital Corporation; and Heather Zichal, former Deputy Assistant to the President for Energy and Climate Change.

 · Bob Inglis, former Member of Congress (SC)